syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 float height = convertor.ConvertToPixels(document.PageSettings.Height, PdfGraphicsUnit.Point);

-// Create a new instance of WebKitHtmlConverter class.
+// Creates a new instance of WebKitHtmlConverter class.

 WebKitHtmlConverter html = new WebKitHtmlConverter();